Emmanuel L. Di Rossetti

 Argentina , stupidity , Catholicism , counter-revolution , Ernesto Sabato , war , history , forgiveness -

-The people of Vannes are well-off.
-Monsignor Centène's homily at Saint-Pierre Cathedral in Vannes last Sunday was a welcome change.
-This isn't the first time Monsignor Centène's homilies have been cited on Catholic websites, and given their quality, it's not likely to end soon.
+The people of Vannes are fortunate indeed.
+Bishop Centène's homily at Saint-Pierre Cathedral in Vannes last Sunday was truly uplifting.
+This isn't the first time Bishop Centène's homilies have been mentioned on Catholic websites, and given their quality, this is unlikely to change anytime soon.
 Continue reading

 -